canjs/canjs/docs/can-guides/introduction/technical.md

 Note that the “Finish docs” todo appears in both lists.
 If we make a change to the todo (e.g. changing its name), we want that change to appear in both lists.

-[can-connect]’s [can-connect/constructor/store/store.instanceStore instance store] keeps a reference to every model object by `id` (but you can [can-set.props.id change] which property is used).
+[can-realtime-rest-model]’s [can-connect/constructor/store/store.instanceStore instance store] keeps a reference to every model object by `id` (but you can [can-set.props.id change] which property is used).
 It does two things:

 1. Prevents duplicate instances of a model object from being created.
 2. Cleans up unused instances to release memory when they’re no longer referenced.